HouseOfBetterAuth/nuxt-better-auth-saas/README.md

 ### Integrations API Behavior

 `GET /api/organization/integrations` now returns cached integration records immediately.
 The expensive OAuth sync only runs when you explicitly append `?force_sync=true` (for example right after the user comes back from an OAuth callback).
-This keeps the default settings page snappy for large orgs while still allowing you to trigger an on-demand refresh when you actually need brand-new data.
+The forced sync is rate-limited to once per minute per organization and the last sync time is persisted on the organization record, so the experience stays consistent even across multiple server instances.

 **Deploy to production:**